 5) Make sure you include the relevant information.
 It’s all well and good that they look pretty and professional, but guests need to know who, what, where, and when at the very least.
 Here’s some advice on choosing the right wording for your wedding invitations, complete with wording examples.

 6) Think about the whole contents of the envelope—some couples may choose to have a simple folded invitation with all the information on one sheet, whilst others may choose to have an outer envelope, an inner envelope and inner envelope lining, as well as tissue paper, RSVP cards, reception cards, RSVP envelopes, a map, directions, tissues, and even some glitter or confetti thrown in for good measure.
 Read up on 8 things to include in your wedding invitations, including plus one options, accommodation arrangments, and dress code.

-7) Make sure you choose an envelope colour that fits and, ideally, compliments the invitation.
-The general trend is to use opposites: if your invitation is very light in colour use a darker envelope, and likewise if the invite is dark, use a lighter envelope.
+7) Make sure you choose an envelope colour that fits and, ideally, complements the invitation.
+The general trend is to use opposites: if your invitation is very light in colour use a darker envelope, and if the invite is dark use a lighter envelope.

 Once you have the basics and specifications of your invitations covered, now it’s all about design.
 The hand-made look is still extremely popular, with vintage and rustic looks as some of the top favourites.
 Such self-made invites are unique because you can use anything you fancy to make them look professional and modern yet personal—dried flowers, ribbon, embossed stamps, various paper textures and colours, and much more.
 See our DIY wedding stationery section for all the useful bits and bobs!

 Creating Your Invitations From Scratch

 - When making your invitations from scratch, make sure you have good strong paper.
 Consider the thickness and whether you would prefer it to be glossy or textured.

 - Choose a good quality ink or toner; don’t be afraid to splash out, as the higher quality you get, the more professional your invitations will look.